hoppscotch/docs/content/en/features/translations.md

 category: Features
 ---

-Hopscotch has `i18n` support to make it truly accessible to developers across the globe.
+Hoppscotch has `i18n` support to make it truly accessible to developers across the globe.
 Hoppscotch currently supports 29+ languages.

 ## Change Language